megulus/health-tracker/README.md

 Bootstrap

+### Future Improvements/Features

+1. Add feature to allow users to change quantities of foods, in addition to adding/deleting.

+2. Add feature to allow users to change the date on food item(s).

 ### Acknowledgements

 Thanks to [this Stack Overflow Article](http://stackoverflow.com/questions/10858935/cleanest-way-to-destroy-every-model-in-a-collection-in-backbone) for helping to clear up an issue I ran into in attempting to clear a collection/destroy its models.